neeraj-gs/neeraj-gs/README.md

 <h2>Hey There and Ciao!</h2>

-<h3 align="left">I am a self-motivated and self-taught full-stack Developer with excellent communication and interpersonal skills, and I am always eager to learn new technologies and techniques to enhance and upskill as a developer.
-I am an Open Source and Web3 enthusiast.I learned a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.</h3>
+<h3 align="left">I am a self-motivated and self-taught full-stack Developer with excellent communication and interpersonal skills.
+I am always eager to learn new technologies and techniques to enhance and upskill as a developer.
+I am an Open Source and Web3 enthusiast.
+I learned a lot from the open-source community and I love how collaboration and knowledge-sharing happen through open-source.
+I enjoy learning in public.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=neeraj-gs&label=Profile%20views&color=0e75b6&style=flat" alt="neeraj-gs" /> </p>